Skip to content Skip to footer navigation

 person_looking_at_energy_bill

-Here we bust some common myths to hopefully set you on the path to more cash in your pocket.
+To take the pain out of the process, we'll bust some common myths that might be stopping you from exploring a new energy provider, and hopefully set you on the path to more cash in your pocket.

 Energy comparison and switching service Bill Hero says that, on average, their customers save $350 a year the first time they make a switch.
-Find about more about CHOICE's partnership with Bill Hero.
+Find about more about the CHOICE partnership with Bill Hero.

 Myth 2: I'm stuck with my current supplier

-You're never 'locked in' to your energy supplier, although there are some situations where it might be tricky to switch, such as if you live in an apartment building or as part of a strata complex, or in some parts of Australia.
+You're never 'locked in' to your energy supplier, although there are some situations where it might be tricky to switch.
+These include if you live in an apartment building or as part of a strata complex with an embedded network (which are typically locked in to a single energy supplier for a contracted period of several years).

 The areas with the most competitive energy markets – therefore where you stand to make the biggest savings – are NSW, South East Queensland, South Australia, Tasmania and Victoria.